The benefits of bulking up during the holiday season to gain muscle mass

 Bulking is without a doubt one of the most enjoyable aspects of living a bodybuilding lifestyle in which food becomes a delight instead of a tool and where new levels of growth can be achieved.
 The first point that needs to be acknowledged is the fact that the “science of dieting” has been recently transformed into something that is overly complicated as every few months a new dieting method seems to emerge and “revolutionize” the bodybuilding world.

-The thing is, dieting, whether it’s bulking or cutting, is not a not a very complicated thing to do and therefore the science behind it is pretty standard, if you want to lose weight you need to lower your daily food intake, if you want to gain weight you simply do the opposite.
+The thing is, dieting, whether it’s bulking or cutting, is not a not a very complicated thing to do and therefore the science behind it is pretty basic. if you want to lose weight you need to lower your daily food intake, if you want to gain weight you simply do the opposite.
 All of that said, it’s that time of the year again in which the holiday spirit makes us want to eat everything in sight for the next few months so here’s everything you need to know about bulking and the holiday season.

 How to Approach a Holiday Bulk

 The last few months of the year can be extremely enjoyable and miserable at the same time if you constantly monitor your physique’s progress.
 Consistent athletes tend to split up the year in two, for the first six months they go through a cutting cycle in which they’re ready to compete and look good by summer, after this they tend to bulk up and add quality mass to their frame so they can lean out by the beginning of the following year.
 Bulking as a whole is supposed to be a completely positive and fulfilling time frame in which the athlete can grow his physique to new lengths, the holiday season shouldn’t be able to modify this perspective.